-Ezekiel 37 is divided to two prophecies: the first prophecy deals with the vision of the dry bone (vs. 1-14), and the second prophecy deals with the one kingdom which is a symbolic act forecasting the future union of Israel and Judah (vs. 15–28).
+Ezekiel 37 is divided to two prophecies.
+The first prophecy deals with the vision of the dry bone (vs. 1-14).
+And the second prophecy deals with the one kingdom which is a symbolic act forecasting the future union of Israel and Judah (vs. 15–28).
 The two prophecies are closely related.

 The vision of the dry bones was designed to illustrate that although Israel was scattered and seemingly hopeless, it would be revived and restored to its national life.
 And that God has plan for the revival of the Jewish state.
 But does this prophecy have also a future fulfillment?

 Some believe that the prophet Ezekiel didn’t write of an end time fulfillment.
-But the truth is that prophecies have dual application and in this case the prophecy’s first application would ultimately be followed by a second literal resurrection, when all the saints would be raised to live in God’s new kingdom.
-Had the Jews been faithful to God and lived by His principles they would have inherited the promises of God.
+But the truth is that prophecies have dual application.
+And in this case the prophecy’s first application would ultimately be followed by a second literal resurrection, that is when all the saints would be raised to live in God’s new kingdom.
+Had the Jews been faithful to God and lived by His principles, they would have inherited His promises.
 But unbelief and disobedience prevented God’s plan from being fulfilled.

 In His service,